saitaiky/notebook/docs/docs/software-development/others/lockfile.md

-> TL;DR - **Always commit the lock file to your source repository!** Why should your source repository always contain a lock file?
-Package managers would miss important imformation about installed packages without a lock file.
+> TL;DR - Always commit the lock file to your source repository **if your project is an application!** If you don't, package managers would miss important imformation about installed packages without a lock file.
 It may result in installing two different modules from the same dependency definition.

 ### What is a Lock file?